 Joshua Slee, Ph.D.

-Dr. Joshua Slee received his BS in biotechnology with a minor in chemistry and his MS in biotechnology from Marywood University in Scranton, PA.
+Dr. Joshua Slee received his BS in Biotechnology with a minor in chemistry and his MS in Biotechnology from Marywood University in Scranton, PA.
 For his master's research, he studied exercise-induced asthma and the effect of air pollution on lung function.
-He then earned his Ph.D. in cell and molecular biology from Lehigh University, where he helped discover a receptor for heparin and investigated the anti-inflammatory roles of heparin and shear stress in the vasculature with implications for atherosclerosis.
+He then earned his Ph.D. in Cell and Molecular Biology from Lehigh University, where he helped discover a receptor for heparin and investigated the anti-inflammatory roles of heparin and shear stress in the vasculature with implications for cardiovascular disease.
 In addition, Dr. Slee completed a postdoctoral fellowship at The Children's Hospital of Philadelphia (The University of Pennsylvania) where he explored the use of CD47, a marker "self" recognition to the immune system, to promote the biocompatibility of medical devices.
 Having been involved in the study of inflammation across different body systems, his primary area of interest is inflammation and the body's cellular responses to it.
 His lab utilizes cell and molecular biology techniques to understand how vascular cells transmit and respond to inflammatory and anti-inflammatory signals from their environment.
 His work has been presented at national meetings and published in a variety of peer-reviewed journals.

-Dr. Slee has a passion for education and mentoring.
-Students have participated in several of his research projects, with many of them presenting their work at conferences and co-authoring manuscripts.
+Dr. Slee has a passion for education and mentoring students.
+His students have participated in several of his research projects, with many of them presenting their work at conferences and co-authoring manuscripts.
 He has mentored students from Philadelphia charter schools and judged science fairs at schools in both Philadelphia and the Lehigh Valley.
 Along with his research, Dr. Slee is interested in developing Course-Based Undergraduate Research Experiences (CUREs) where undergraduate students perform authentic research within a traditional laboratory course.
 The CUREs that have been developed and performed at DeSales have been published in peer-reviewed journals.